Skip to main content

 • Commit to work at a priority school in California for 4 years within 8 years of completing their program.

-For more information regarding this program, please visit California Student Aid Commission webpage.
+For more information regarding this program, please visit the California Student Aid Commission website.

 Please Note: GSTG is contingent on fund availability.
-Additional funding has not been approved for the 2024-2025 academic year so, awarding will be on a first come first serve basis until funding is exhausted.
+Additional funding has not been approved for the 2024-2025 academic year, so, awarding will be on a first come first served basis until funding is exhausted.

 Assumption Program of Loans for Education (APLE)